-On the other hand, Plum shows a consistent accurate result by capturing the true values within the 95% credible intervals on a more constant matter.
+On the other hand, Plum shows a consistently accurate result by capturing the true values within the 95% credible interval in by far most of the simulated sampling strategies.
 It is important to note that one of the big advantages of Plum is its increasing accuracy and precision reduction as more data becomes available.
-In the case of proposal 2, we observe that Plum appears to behaves worse as more data is available, this would be of concern if we do not take into consideration that this proposal was extremely inusual on the real world and also if user would not double check the resulting chronologies.
-If more information is available about the core or the sediment, this information can easily be implemente as prior information in Plum, this will result in a much better chronology.
-It is also important to note that even when Plum performs badly on this specific case it is providing a much better chronology to the first 10-15 cm of the core compared to the CRS model which dating is chaotic.
+In the case of proposal 2, we observe that Plum appears to behave worse as more data is available, which would be of concern if we do not take into consideration that this sedimentation simulation was extremely unusual in the real world and also if users would not double check the resulting chronologies.
+If more information is available about the core or the sediment, this information can easily be implemented as prior information in Plum, and this will result in a much better chronology.
+It is also important to note that even when Plum performs badly in this specific case, it is providing a much better chronology to upper first 10-15 cm of the core than that of the chaotic CRS age-depth model.

-In conclusion, we recommend that users validate their chronology when possible, and it not extra information is available for this validation, we recommend them to use the Bayesian approach and provide it with as much information as it would be possible.
-This will guaranties that they they get the best possible chronology
+In conclusion, we recommend that users validate their chronology when possible, and if no extra information is available for this validation, we recommend to use the Bayesian approach and provide it with as many 210Pb measurements as possible (at least ..% of the core???
+30%?
+50%?
+Cuando llega seguramente bajo de 2 sd?).
+This will guarantee the best possible chronology..

 Supplementary Material

-Data for each simulation is hosted at (add github here)
+Data for each simulation is hosted at (add github url here)